d3spar/splitVideoBySRT/README.md

-This will split a video file into small clips based on a .srt file.
+This will split a video file into small clips based on a .srt files timestamps.